-Founded by Raymond Starr, Starr Electric Company began as a one-man operation in a small office on North Green Street in Greensboro, N.C.
-From its humble beginnings, the company endured and grew through the Depression era.
+Founded by Raymond Starr, Starr Electric Company, Inc. began as a one-man operation in a small office on North Green Street in Greensboro, NC.
+From its humble beginnings, the company endured and grew through the Depression Era.

 Raymond Starr's brothers John W. (J.W.) and Roy joined the company.
 Starr Electric began honing its focus on the electrical contracting work we are known for today and continued to build and expand upon the firmly established foundations of the company.

-Starr Electric company was working for the military at Fort Bragg and building radar sites all along the east coast including Virginia, North Carolina, South Carolina, Georgia.
-Some of which are still in operation today.
+Starr Electric company was working for the military at Fort Bragg and building radar sites all along the East Coast including Virginia, North Carolina, South Carolina and Georgia.
+Some of these sites are still in operation today.

 Starr Electric Company completed Moses Cone Hospital, the first ever completed by the company.
 Since that time, Starr Electric Company has worked on every hospital campus throughout the Carolinas and continues to do so today.

 Starr Electric begins its first life sciences project, the E.R.
 Squibb & Sons, Inc. penicillin plant in Kenly, NC.

 Starr Electric Company Completed its first center modern day Data Center for Nations Bank which at the time was called a "Computer Room Wiring Job" since the term Data Center and Mission Critical had not been evolved yet.